OpenHotsData/DataAnalysis/data_statistics.md

         - Heroes

-- Talents / Talent builds
+- Talent builds
     - Direct
         - Games played
         - Games won
     - Calculated
         - Popularity
-        - Win rate -> Should be calculated as follows: If the talent is picked 1000 times in the calculation period and 500 of those games resulted in a win, the win% is 50% for that talent/build.
-Do independently for every talent.
+        - Win rate -> Should be calculated as follows: If the build is picked 1000 times in the calculation period and 500 of those games resulted in a win, the win% is 50% for that build.
+Do independently for every talent build.
-        - Standard set of averages per game for this talent / build
+        - Standard set of averages per game for this build
     - Historicized
       - All data